How My Conscience, My Choice Selects its Products to Recommend

-Occasionally, very select “research blogger” reviews are consulted (meaning, those who do not blog for content (i.e., those that that dedicate their posts to researching the veracity of a company cruelty-free, etc. status).
-Primarily this occurs if a cosmetic is being reviewed to check any updates on cruelty-free status.
-These will often include, for example: Logical Harmony and Vida com Passion: live your life compassionately: www.vidacompassion.org.)
+Every featured recommended alternative is personally tested.
+Major retail sites are consulted to assess other consumers’ reviews and feedback.
+Occasionally, very select and trusted “research blogger” reviews are also consulted (i.e., those that that dedicate their posts to researching the veracity of a company’s clean-ingredients and/or updates on cruelty-free status).
+These will often include, for example: The Hub of Clean Living, Logical Harmony and Vida Compassion: live your life compassionately: www.vidacompassion.org.)